CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.4-repository_settings.md

 #### Automatic merging

-We will leave the settings unchanged, with automatic merging "Off".
+We will leave the setting for automatic merging unchanged as "Off".

 #### Branch deletion on merge

 Pruning unnecessary branches is a good idea.
 Change the Default to "On".
 (This can be overridden at the time of a merge.)

 Click the blue `Save` button at the bottom of the page.

+That's it for now.
+We'll make a few more settings changes in the next lab, and then see the effect of the new settings.